Lata Hospital+677 53044 or +677 53045

 Santa Cruz is the main island of the Province.
 It is densely wooded with a good network of rivers and crooks.
 The other islands are of moderate size and some are of volcanic origin.
 The Santa Cruz Group is the most remote of the major island groups of the Solomons.
 The islands are scattered with white sandy beaches, with good snorkelling and surfing along the south coast, and ancient Pacific Kauri trees grow at Vanikoro and Santa Cruz.
 There is plenty of history to be discovered in Temotu – the French La Perouse wrecks were found here, and Spanish explorer Alvaro de Mendana entered the Solomons archipelago through this province.

 Tinakula Island has an active volcano; it can be visited, but has been uninhabited since its eruption in 1971.
 It last erupted in 2012.
 It is a spectacular sight when seen at night while passing by on a passenger vessel.
 Access to the Island can be organized from Lata or from Ngarando Islands Resort on the Reef Islands.
-Ancient and massive Kauri trees grow at Vanikoro and Santa Cruz and if you’re surfer perfect curls can be found at Carlise Bay.
+Ancient and massive Kauri trees grow at Vanikoro and Santa Cruz and, if you’re a surfer, perfect curls can be found at Carlise Bay.

 The accommodation is only available in a local rest-house, which is not really luxurious but acceptable.
 It costs about SBD $25.